DracoR22/Finuva/README.md

 - 💼 DrizzleORM: Simplify database operations and interactions within the application.
 - 🔥 Hono: Ultrafast & Lightweight web framework
 - 🔑 Authentication using Clerk
+- 🌓 Light and Dark Mode: Customize your viewing experience with light and dark themes.

 ### Upload your transactions or manage them manually
 <img src="/public/banner2.png">